IliyanSinapov/PacMan/README.md

 ## Assets

-- The music track "Land with No Dragons" (music2.mp3) is made by TipTopTomCat and can be found at [tiptoptomcat.itch.io/8-bit-gameboy-songs-gb-studio](https://tiptoptomcat.itch.io/8-bit-gameboy-songs-gb-studio).
+- The music track "Land with No Dragons" (game.mp3) is made by TipTopTomCat and can be found at [tiptoptomcat.itch.io/8-bit-gameboy-songs-gb-studio](https://tiptoptomcat.itch.io/8-bit-gameboy-songs-gb-studio).
 Please consider supporting the music creator if you want to use the track in your own projects.

-- The music track "8Bit DNA" (music1.wav) is made by Tim Beek and can be found at [timbeek.itch.io/royalty-free-music-pack](https://timbeek.itch.io/royalty-free-music-pack).
+- The music track "8Bit DNA" (menu.wav) is made by Tim Beek and can be found at [timbeek.itch.io/royalty-free-music-pack](https://timbeek.itch.io/royalty-free-music-pack).
 Please consider supporting the music creator if you want to use the track in your own projects.